ESIPFed/science-on-schema.org/README.md

 Science on Schema.org (SOSO) releases are archived on Zenodo, and the current release should be cited as:

-> Adam Shepherd, Matt Jones, Dave Vieglais, Douglas Fils, Stephen Richard, Ruth Duerr, Lewis John McGibbney, Charles Vardeman II.
+> Adam Shepherd, Matthew B. Jones, Dave Vieglais, Stephen Richard, Doug Fils.
 (2020).
-Schema.org Publishing Guidelines for the Geosciences v1.1 (Version 1.1.0).
-Zenodo. https://doi.org/10.5281/zenodo.3736235
+Schema.org Publishing Guidelines for the Geosciences v1.2 (Version 1.2.0).
+Zenodo. https://doi.org/10.5281/zenodo.4477164

 ## Upcoming Work